eclipse/jnosql-extensions/arangodb-extension/README.md

 ![ArangoDB Project](https://github.com/JNOSQL/jnosql-site/blob/master/assets/img/logos/arangodb.png)

-ArangoDB extension has implementations to use specific behavior that is beyond the API such as N1QL.
+ArangoDB extension has implementations to use specific behavior that is beyond the API such as AQL.

 ## ArangoDBRepository

-ArangoDBRepository is an extension of Repository that allows using AQL annotation that executes N1QL.
+ArangoDBRepository is an extension of Repository that allows using AQL annotation that executes AQL.

 ```java